coatespt/cursor-twitter/SESSION_NOTES.md

 There are more than two weeks of decahose in 5000+ files.
 If you process Tweets starting at some given point in the multi-week interval available starting at January 1, 2012 and running to approximately January 15, 2012, you can find the file to start with by using this utility.

-You can put the file name in the data/sender directory to tell the sender where to start.
+You can put the file name in the data/sender/sender_status.txt.<whatever> and copy that file to sender_status.txt for repeatable sender start files.

 Note that it takes an argument, N, which is the number of CSV files prior to the one you want.
 This is because in most cases, you will have to fire it up from scratch in order to have it primed when it gets to the date you seek.
 The number of files is a function of how many tokens you specify in config.
 I've been using 2,000,000, which is about a quarter of a million tweets, divided by 30k tweets in a file should be N=eight or nine files.